 For those who are unwilling or unable to pay financial advice fees, so-called ‘robo-advisers’ could represent a solution.
-For someone who is looking for help with their investments, there are a number of online investment managers, such as Nutmeg, Moneyfarm and Wealthsimple which use computer models, known as algorithms, to manage portfolios.
+For someone who is looking for help with their investments, there are a number of online investment managers, such as Wealthify, Nutmeg, Moneyfarm and Wealthsimple which use computer models, known as algorithms, to manage portfolios.

 Their services are lower cost than traditional wealth managers but involve little to no human interaction with their customers.
-While many manage ISAs and savings accounts, Nutmeg, Moneyfarm and evestor also cover Sipps.
+While many manage ISAs and savings accounts, Wealthify, Nutmeg, Moneyfarm and evestor also cover Sipps.

 If you go down the robo-advice route, you will be asked to fill in a questionnaire online.
 This is designed to find out more about your attitude to risk, investment time horizon and personal circumstances.
 Once this is completed, the robo-adviser will suggest a risk profile – but usually, it is up to you to select a portfolio from their range which you think best suits your objectives and risk appetite.

 Portfolios typically comprise of index funds and ETFs, which helps to keep costs down.
 For example, Nutmeg offers 10 risk-rated ‘fully managed’ as well as 10 risk-rated ‘socially responsible' portfolios with exposure to equities, cash and bonds via ETFs.
 Although they comprise of passive funds, they are actively managed by their investment team – guided by their asset allocation views.

 For this service, Nutmeg charges a fee of 0.75% up to £100,000 and 0.35% thereafter.
-This does not include the underlying charges for the ETFs, which are estimated to be 0.29%.
+This does not include the underlying charges for the ETFs, which are estimated to be between 0.19% and 0.32%.
 There is a minimum initial investment of £500 but if you invest less than £5,000 there is a minimum recurring monthly contribution of £100 until you reach £5,000.